Mount Harvard: The pole

 In 1962, three Harvard men attempted to erect a fourteen-foot metal pole on the top of Harvard, with a sign that read "Mt.
 Harvard, 14,434.
 This sign erected at an altitude of 14,434 making it the second highest point in the contiguous United States."
 Before they could reach the top of the mountain darkness set in, and the group was forced to abandon the pole a few hundred yards short of the summit.
 The next year, two Harvard men (Tim Wirth, who later represented Colorado's Second Congressional District and then served a term in the U.S. Senate, and his brother John), along with a Cornell graduate carried the pole the extra distance, and completed the task.
 The pole sat on the mountain for roughly twenty years, until it disappeared at some time in the 1980s, most likely as part of an effort to clean up Colorado's fourteeners.

+Climbing

+The standard route on Mount Harvard is the South Slopes, which is a mostly class 1 hike, with class 2 scrambling sections near the summit.
+The hike is approximately 14 miles (22.5 km) round trip and 4,600 feet (1,402 m) of elevation gain.
+The trail begins at the North Cottonwood Creek Trailhead, at the end of Road 365.
+The route is often completed in one day, but primitive backcountry campsites are available as well.
+The hike is noted for sweeping views of the surrounding region.
+Also near the route is Bear Lake, an alpine lake noted for ample fishing opportunities.

+Some hikers choose to do a "traverse" from the summit of Mount Harvard to nearby Mount Columbia as well, which follows a Ridgeline.
+Once on Mount Columbia, the West Slopes Route would be descended back down into the basin.
+This traverse is noted to be a long, strenuous, tedious undertaking and there is no trail along the ridge.